 Toronto Raptors: Brand overview

-One of the main tasks was to choose a suitable name, so a contest was announced in Toronto, collecting over 2,000 entries.
+One main task was choosing a suitable name, so a contest was announced in Toronto, collecting over 2,000 entries.
 The most preferred option was to return to the roots: the team Toronto Huskies was remembered.
-However, the “Huskies” option soon fell through due to the similarity of the club’s logo with the emblem of the Minnesota Timberwolves.
+However, the “Huskies” option soon fell through due to the club’s logo similarity with the Minnesota Timberwolves emblem.

 The management decided to announce a contest for the best team name.
-Over 2,000 suggestions for the name and emblem of the club were sent, of which only nine were left for consideration: Beavers, Bobcats, Tyrannosaurs, Pigs, Dragons, Scorpions, Raptors, Tarantulas, and Grizzlies.
-In the end, the winner of the vote was the name Toronto Raptors, inspired by the Hollywood blockbuster.
+Over 2,000 suggestions for the club’s name and emblem were sent, but only nine were considered: Beavers, Bobcats, Tyrannosaurs, Pigs, Dragons, Scorpions, Raptors, Tarantulas, and Grizzlies.
+In the end, the Toronto Raptors, inspired by the Hollywood blockbuster, won the vote.

 Meaning and History